DIGGSml/def/README.md

 ## About This Repository

 This repository serves as a central location for storing and managing the Excel templates used to generate code spaces for Diggs.
-Code spaces are predefined structures within Diggs used to represent specific types of geotechnical data.
-By using these templates, users can easily create code spaces tailored to their specific needs and project requirements.
+Codelists are predefined structures within Diggs used to represent specific types of geotechnical data.
+By using these templates, users can easily create Codelists tailored to ensure that DIGGS can fit for their requirements.

 ## Usage